 - Torque wrench

 - Floor Jack and Jack Stands

 - Raise the vehicle at all four-wheels and make sure the vehicle is level.The easiest way to do this is on a lift.
-If you don’t have access to a lift, lift both the front and rear side of the car up.
+If you don’t have access to a lift, lift both the car's front and rear sides.
 Secure the vehicle on jack stands, making sure it is leveled and sits securely.

 - Remove the whole splash guard under the transmission.You will need an 8mm socket to remove the screws.